-Having an established internal audit program at an organization is a great way to identify and discover gaps or items that may have been missed before, such as a disconnect between your vendor management policies and procedures and the final work product.
+Having an established internal audit program at an organization is a great way to find gaps or items that may have been missed before, such as any disconnect between your vendor management policies and procedures and the final work product.

-The organization’s internal audit program is comprised of the policies and procedures that govern the internal audit function.
-Ultimately, the complexity of audit programs may vary depending on the size of the organization but at least should include these seven elements.
+The organization’s internal audit program consists of the policies and procedures that govern the internal audit function.
+Ultimately, how comprehensive an internal audit program is may vary depending on the size of the organization.
+Either way, it should ALWAYS include these seven elements.

-7 Elements to a Proper Internal Audit Program
+7 Elements to Include in Your Internal Audit Program

-- Written audit reports informing the board and management of individual department or division compliance with policies and procedures.
+- Written audit reports.
+The reports should inform the board and management of individual department or division compliance with policies and procedures.

-- Follow-up processes that require internal auditors to determine the disposition of any agreed-upon actions to correct significant deficiencies.
+- Follow-up processes.
+These require internal auditors to determine the disposition of any agreed upon actions to correct significant deficiencies.